Tuberculosis: A Cultural and Scientific History

 Taught by Jessica S.

 Despite her NYC pedigree, Jessica has always been obsessed with the natural world, above and beyond pigeons, rats, and cockroaches.
 By day, Jessica studies membrane biogenesis and signaling in M. tuberculosis, the nasty bacterium that causes TB.
-One day soon she will be a doctor, but only a PhD (and therefore “not the real kind of doctor,” according to her grandmother).
+She holds an MPH from Columbia and a PhD from Cornell.
+Her grandmother would like you to know that this kind of doctorate means that Jessica does not come equipped with a prescription pad (and therefore “is not the real kind of doctor.").

 What do Frederic Chopin, King Tut, George Orwell, Eleanor Roosevelt, and almost every heroine in 19th century opera have in common?
 Tuberculosis - which took the lives of at least 3 of them.
 Tuberculosis, you say?
 Does anyone even get that disease anymore?
 Well, yes in fact 1/3 of the human population is currently infected with this nasty, unrelenting bug.
 Does that mean 1 in every 3 people I meet can give me TB?
 Not exactly...